Health and Wellness

-All Beloit College students are required to show proof of health insurance coverage for the 2016-17 academic year or they will be billed for an insurance plan offered by the college.
-If proof of insurance is not received by July 31, insurance charges cannot be removed from your bill.
+All Beloit College students are required to show proof of health insurance coverage for the 2017-18 academic year or they will be billed for an insurance plan offered by the college.
+If proof of insurance is not received by July 31, insurance charges cannot be removed from the tuition bill.

 (Refer to the checklist for further instructions and log in to the Portal to complete the forms.)

 Beloit Health System provides van service to Beloit Memorial Hospital and to Beloit Clinic upon request from the Health Center.
 The van leaves campus between 1 and 1:30 p.m. and returns about 3 p.m.
 Call the Health Center 24 hours in advance to request this service, and meet the driver at the Health Center.
 If you need transportation at different times, city taxis and buses are available.

 A medical practitioner from the Beloit Health System has limited hours on campus, Monday through Friday.
 Call the Health Center to schedule an appointment.
 The campus nurse is available to see students on weekdays